Nisanchhetri/nisanchhetri.github.io/_news/announcement_10.md

 inline: true
 related_posts: false
 ---
-Published a coauthored paper, "A metaproteomic analysis of the piglet fecal microbiome across the weaning transition," in *Frontiers in Microbiology*.
+Published a coauthored paper, "A metaproteomic analysis of the piglet fecal microbiome across the weaning transition", in *Frontiers in Microbiology*.